 In charge of all the ship's catering and public areas, as well as all staterooms (passenger and crew cabins) was Almaco.
 In 2018, the company secured the full turnkey order to design, build and deliver the catering/cabin areas for Viking Glory.
-The works consisted of 1124 passenger & crew cabins along with all the galleys, pantries, bars, and provision stores (cold freezer rooms/walk-ins).
+The works consisted of 1124 passenger and crew cabins along with all the galleys, pantries, bars, and provision stores (cold freezer rooms/walk-ins).
 The construction took place at China's Xiamen Shipbuilding Industry shipyard.

 The building phase was initialized in April 2019 and the project was nearly a year in when the severity of the COVID crisis became evident affecting all the companies involved in the project.
 A lot of the food on Viking Glory comes from local suppliers.
 Guests can choose from theme restaurants, brasseries, and a classic buffet by Sweden’s National Culinary Team.
 The meals are accompanied by unique views of the archipelago and local stories.